Experiencing a violent or abusive relationship

 Impact of violence and abuse

-• Feelings of shame, guilt and despair
+• Feelings of shame, guilt, regret, and despair.

 What can I do when in a violent or abusive relationship?